DIY Strawberry Towers are ideal for small space garden areas.

 - One inch Diameter PVC Pipe- make sure the pipe is long enough to rise about 2 inches above the soil level of your tower.

 - PVC all purpose cement

-- 1 can spray Paint if you want to make them pretty
+- Dark Green Spray Paint for plastic if you want to make them pretty. 🙂

 - Thoroughly clean out your buckets and remove the handles

-- Cut off 1 and 1/2 inch or so and the bucket bottom of the second bucket.
+- Cut off 1 and 1/2 inches or so and the bucket bottom of the second bucket.

 - Mark your bucket tower randomly.
 Offset the marks 4 inches apart all around the outside for the 2 inch holes you will drill.

 - If you want drainage in the tower bottom drill several holes in the bottom lid at this point.

 - Glue the PVC pipe onto the lid now forming the tower bottom.
 OR wait till the buckets are together and painted.